niekesselink/Goose-Bot/README.md

 	* Prune messages of an user
 * Music feature
 	* Role check on skip to force, else voting.
-	* Allow typing the title of a song instead of the url
 * Role management
 	* Auto-add roles to new users
 	* Click reaction to assign a role
-* New features
-	* Group mentions
-	* Discomfort, meet strangers